sifatahammed/Web-App-for-Text-Summarization-and-NER/README.md

-# Text Summarization and Named Entity Recognition (NER) Web App
+# Web App for Text Summarization and Named Entity Recognition (NER)

 This project is a web application that provides two core functionalities:

-1. **Text Summarization**: Summarizes a given text using a pre-trained BART model.
+1. **Text Summarization**: Summarizes a given text using a fine-tuned BART model and then use transfer-learning train the model on a seperate dataset.
 2. **Named Entity Recognition (NER)**: Extracts named entities (like persons, organizations, locations, etc.) from text using a fine-tuned XLNet model.

-Users can upload text files (.txt or .pdf) or directly input text to process.
+Users can upload text files (.txt, .csv or .pdf) or directly input text to process.
 The app allows users to toggle between Text Summarization and NER functionalities.

 ---

 ## Features

-- **Dynamic Input Support**: Accepts both manual text input and file uploads (.txt and .pdf).
+- **Dynamic Input Support**: Accepts both manual text input and file uploads (.txt, .csv and .pdf).
 - **Interactive Results**: Users can view summarization and NER results dynamically.
 - **Pre-trained Models**:
   - TensorFlow-based BART model for text summarization.